-Assistant Professors and Associate Professors at Grade 9 wishing to apply for progression/promotion to Grade 10 should use the ACP R&T Progression/Promotion Scheme A.
+Assistant Professors and Associate Professors at Grade 9 wishing to apply for promotion to Grade 10 should use the ACP R&T Promotion Scheme A.

-The ACP R&T Pay Progression Scheme B is for Associate Professors who are already at Grade 10 and wishing to progress to the higher salary spine points in recognition for significant and sustained contributions other than through research.
+The ACP R&T Pay Progression Scheme B is for Associate Professors who are already at Grade 10 and wish to apply for contribution increments to progress to a higher salary spine point in recognition of significant and sustained contributions other than through research.
 The assessment of contribution by the Associate Professor (G10) should clearly relate to the institution's strategic plans and recognise the Associate Professor's achievements in teaching and service to the academic community that is likely to contribute to the future academic success of the University.

-It should be noted that Scheme B will not apply to clinical academics who will remain on their current clinical award scheme and subject to NHS consultant salary progression pay rules.
+It should be noted that Scheme B will not apply to clinical academics who will remain on their current point on the clinical pay scale and subject to NHS consultant salary progression pay rules.